Project Engineer Salary: Your 2024 Guide

 Education

-Oftentimes, the education level you hold as a project engineer will impact your salary.
-Here is a breakdown of average annual salaries and percent of professionals that have that degree level, according to Zippia [6]:
+The education level you hold as a project engineer can impact your salary, depending on your employer.
+Here is a breakdown of average annual salaries and the percentage of professionals who hold that degree level, according to Zippia [2]:

 • Bachelor’s (77 percent): $74,333